Lawrence I (bishop of Milan): Life

 Lawrence died after 22 years of episcopate, so in c.
 511 AD, on the 25 July.
 His remains were interred on the 27 July in the chapel of Saint Hyppolytus aside the city’s basilica of St. Lorenzo Maggiore.
-His feast is celebrated on July 25 in such basilica and together all the saint bishops of Milan on 25 September.
+His feast day is celebrated on July 25 in such basilica and together all the saint bishops of Milan on 25 September.
 A late tradition, with no historical basis, associates Lawrence with the family of the Litta.